Scottish Weekend

 Scottish Country Dance Workshop

 The Castle Point Scottish Country Dancers come from all over the tri-state area to perform at Mohonk Mountain House and have chosen to name their demonstration team in honor of the Scottish Weekend at Mohonk.
 This is always a popular workshop and combines fun and exercise!
 Learn the basics of Scottish Country Dancing, the social dancing of Scotland.
-Led by Elizabeth Buonomo, a teacher of the Royal Scottish Country Dance Association with the Castle Point Scottish Country Dancers, this workshop is for everyone and no previous experience or partner is necessary to participate!
-Simply come willing to have a tremendous amount of fun and learn dances that are enjoyed all over the world today
+Led by Emily Ritter, a teacher of the Royal Scottish Country Dance Association with the Castle Point Scottish Country Dancers, this workshop is for everyone, and no previous experience or partner is necessary to participate!
+Simply come willing to have a tremendous amount of fun and learn dances that are enjoyed all over the world today.

 Address to the Haggis and Tribute to Robert Burns